jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If you are looking for a full-featured desktop experience you should probably stick with [Raspbian][raspbian] or another one of the full-featured [RPi Distros][rpi-distros].

-This layer is targeted more at small, dedicated systems.
+For me Yocto works best as a tool for building minimal, very customized systems like single function hacking projects or (importantly for my work) commercial products.

-*Yocto* makes building *read-only* systems very easy, reducing the risk of SD card corruption when your project goes to production.
+For instance Yocto makes building *read-only* systems very easy.

-I am still using the Yocto `meta-raspberrypi` layer, but have updated recipes for the Linux kernel, *bootfiles* and some *userland* components.
-Eventually I plan to move away from using `meta-raspberry` altogether since they tend to lag behind the latest RPi developments.
+I am still using the Yocto `meta-raspberrypi` layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.
+Eventually I plan to move away from using `meta-raspberry` altogether, similar to [meta-bbb][meta-bbb], since the Yocto repo tends to lag  behind the latest RPi developments.

-I've minimally tested the following boards with a `4.5.0` kernel
+I've minimally tested the following boards with the `4.5.0` kernel

 * [RPi3][rpi3-b]
 * [RPi2][rpi2-b]